Terrencebosco/ds/README.md

 ### Model Architecture
 ![AltText](architecture/model_architecture_w_batch_v2.png)

 This model uses Keras and Tensorflow end-to-end open source machine learning libraries to implement a deep neural network for 1,013 class multi-classification analysis.
-The model is trained on a dataset of 1,013,000 posts from real users.
+The model is trained and validated on a dataset of 1,013,000 posts from real users.
 The posts are pre-processed before entering the network architecture and result in accuracy of 70% on a validation set of 303,900 posts.

 ### Training and Validation Curves
 <p align="center">